cn0047/stash/ed/mySql/replication.md

 *MySQL 5.5*

 Depending on the configuration, you can replicate all databases, selected databases, or even selected tables within a database.

-<br>Asynchronous replication - one server acts as the master, while one or more other servers act as slaves.
+* Asynchronous replication - one server acts as the master, while one or more other servers act as slaves.
+The master writes events to its binary log and slaves request them when they are ready.

-<br>Synchronous replication which is a characteristic of MySQL Cluster.
+* Synchronous replication which is a characteristic of MySQL Cluster.
+When a master commits a transaction, all slaves also will have committed the transaction before the master returns to the session that performed the transaction.

+* Semisynchronous replication (is implemented using plugins).
+The master waits only until at least one slave has received and logged the events.

-<br>There are two core types of replication format:
+There are two core types of replication format:

 * Statement Based Replication (SBR) - which replicates entire SQL statements.
 * Row Based Replication (RBR) - which replicates only the changed rows.